 The UK government described the over-use of antibiotics as “excessive and inappropriate” in a report which found that drug-resistant infections could cost the world around US $100 trillion in lost output by 2050 – a cost that will come home to roost in a widely diversified portfolio.
-Investors can play an important role engaging with companies about phasing out the routine use of antibiotics in livestock production.

 - Bloomin’ Brands

 - Brinker International